-- Community-based organizations offer opportunities for monitoring needs and designing and delivering individual and population-specific services. - Look to state approaches for addressing various needs: e.g., use of PACE programs, adult day services in Texas, and offering Medicare Advantage plans to dually eligible older adults in California.
+- Community-based organizations offer opportunities for monitoring needs and designing and delivering individual and population-specific services. - ✓ Look to state approaches for addressing various needs: e.g., use of PACE programs, adult day services in Texas, and offering Medicare Advantage plans to dually eligible older adults in California.

-Wrap-Up Message
+Wrap-Up Message: Reason for Optimism

-Older Latin Americans are living longer and need equitable access to health, social service, and caregiving supports.
-The inequities precipitated by long-standing ethnic, racial, and age structural biases can be remedied with education, reframing, and innovative approaches that are population-based.
+Older Latin Americans are living longer and need equitable access to health, social services, and caregiving supports.
+The inequities precipitated by long-standing ethnic, racial, and age structural biases can be remedied with education, reframing, and innovative population-based approaches.
 Policy updates are needed to better accommodate changing demographics.